Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 Explore the different sections of Praia da Falésia

-Here, the Praia Rocha Baixinha Nascente, closest to Vilamoura, boasts a wider beach area backed by sand dunes and beach vegetation.
+This eastern section, closest to Vilamoura, features a very wide sandy area backed by dunes and beach vegetation.

 Praia das Açoteias (Central Fálesia)